kylefarris/clamscan/README.md

 ## NodeJS Clamscan Virus Scanning Utility

-Use Node JS to scan files on your server with ClamAV's clamscan binary or clamdscan daemon.
+Use Node JS to scan files on your server with ClamAV's clamscan/clamdscan binary or via TCP to a remote server or local UNIX Domain socket.
 This is especially useful for scanning uploaded files provided by un-trusted sources.

 ## Dependencies

+### To use local binary method of scanning:

 You will need to install ClamAV's clamscan binary and/or have clamdscan daemon running on your server.
 On linux, it's quite simple.